qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

 ## Ideas

 * Include a break (or two) in each day's schedule.
-Break every 60m?
-90m?
+Break every hour?
+90 minutes?
 How long to break?
 * ...?